nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 ## Implementing own jwt validation flask decorator using pyjwt
 * authlib python module uses jwt under the hood to implement the access token validation decorator
-* A custom JWT validator decorator from scratch can also be created as shown below
+* A custom JWT validator decorator from scratch can also be created as shown in the below code.
+* However we do not recommend this approach unless required since the authlib implementation of JWT validation decorator is more robust and less error prone

 ## References
 - OAuth 2.0 Client credentials flow explained - https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow